The Progressive Corporation (PGR): Up ahead of its competition

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Let’s take a glance in the erstwhile performances of The Progressive Corporation, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 2.93%.
-Additionally, trading for the stock in the period of the last six months notably improved by 4.54%, alongside a boost of 8.16% for the period of the last 12 months.
-The shares increased approximately by 0.34% in the 7-day charts and went down by 1.01% in the period of the last 30 days.
-Common stock shares were driven by 4.10% during last recorded quarter.
+If we look into the earlier routines of The Progressive Corporation, multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 8.84%.
+Additionally, trading for the stock in the period of the last six months notably improved by 8.21%, alongside a boost of 9.88% for the period of the last 12 months.
+The shares increased approximately by 5.74% in the 7-day charts and went down by 13.75% in the period of the last 30 days.
+Common stock shares were driven by 11.60% during last recorded quarter.